AliRezaJoodi/AVR_Projects/ClockWithInternalTimerOnLCD_Thermometer/README.md

-## Clock And Thermometer With Internal Timer And LCD Display
+## Clock With Internal Timer And Thermometer On LCD Display

 MCU:        ATmega32
 Frequency:  8MHz